awesomemotive/wp101plugin/readme.txt

 = Can I add my own custom videos? =

 Yes!
 You can add your own custom videos, and they'll appear at the bottom of the list of tutorial videos.
-Visit the ["Custom Videos" page in the [WP101Plugin.com app](https://app.wp101plugin.com/custom-topics).
+Visit the “Custom Videos” page in the [WP101 Plugin app](https://app.wp101plugin.com/custom-topics).

 = What if I have the Classic Editor installed? =

 If the Classic Editor plugin is also installed and activated on your site, the previous version of our WordPress 101 videos for the Classic Editor in WordPress 4.9 and older will also appear in the list.
 You can hide or show these videos in the Settings.

-= Why aren’t the Jetpack, WooCommerce, or Yoast SEO videos showing up? =
+= Why aren’t the WooCommerce, Jetpack, or Yoast SEO videos showing up? =

-The tutorial videos for Jetpack, WooCommerce, and Yoast SEO will only appear in the list if the plugin in question is also installed on the same site.
-No sense showing videos that don’t apply to a particular site, now is there?
+The tutorial videos for WooCommerce, Jetpack, and Yoast SEO will only appear in the list if the plugin in question is also installed and activated on the same site.
+No sense showing videos that don’t apply to a particular site, right?

 = The plugin was installed by my developer, but their API key has expired.
 What do I do? =

-You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](https://wp101plugin.com/) to start your own subscription and get access to all of our videos.
+You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](https://wp101plugin.com/) to start your own Solo Site subscription and get access to all of our videos.

 = Can I hardcode my API key into the plugin for use across multiple installations?  =